 Wounds: A Collaborative Memoir in Stories is about the triumphs and the pains experienced in Razel Jones, (African American) and Daniel Abbott's (Caucasian) collective journey toward cross-cultural navigation.
 Jones and Abbott explore the concepts of Race, Difference, and Cross-Cultural navigation through stories beginning with their youthful experiences in rural northwestern Michigan.

-Pre-order the WOUNDS READING COMPANION today - scheduled release and shipping date is September 1, 2022.
-Written by Razel Jones, the WOUNDS READING COMPANION is designed to enhance the reading and growth experience when reading WOUNDS: A COLLABORATIVE MEMOIR IN STORIES, by Razel Jones and Daniel Abbott.
+The WOUNDS READING COMPANION written by Razel Jones is now available.
+The WOUNDS READING COMPANION is designed to enhance the reading and growth experience when reading WOUNDS: A COLLABORATIVE MEMOIR IN STORIES, by Razel Jones and Daniel Abbott.
 The COMPANION is a reading guide with activities, additional context, and reflection questions to enhance the reading and growth experience for readers of all backgrounds.

 Listen to The ReChoice Podcast's interview with Daniel Abbott and Razel Jones about the book WOUNDS!

 Listen to The Curiosity Hour Podcast's interview with Razel Jones about the book WOUNDS!